sinbad/UnityMultiBuild/README.md

 ## Why?

 I often build for several platforms and found it tedious to keep switching in the Build Settings window.

-My first thought was to script it using the command line interface, but you can't run a build of the current project if it's still open in the editor.
-It's annoying to have to close Unity to do a build.

-All the solutions I found were either scripted outside as above or commercial.
-So I made a small open source version for myself &amp; others.
+It was useful to me to be able to build both with the Unity editor still open (you can't use the command line build when it's open), and to be able to use the saved settings from the command line.

+Even if you use the full command line mode where you specify all the targets, it's simpler when using a lot of targets (shared base folder, automatic subfolders), plus you can also change the "Development mode" flag with this tool, which you cannot with the vanilla Unity command line build.

 ## Contributing